-

 to be the largest in Bristol) who sing every Sunday and are invited to

-sing elsewhere as well, including
+sing elsewhere as well.

 -